9 Visualize with ggplot2

 assumes that the data is formatted in a specific ways (in so-called “long” format, using factor variables to describe measurement values).

-Essentially, this format ensures that some variables describe or provide handles on the values of others.
+Essentially, this format ensures that some variables characterizes or describes the values of other variables.

 The data used in the subsequent examples is copied from the penguins